The Stick Shed

 May 27, 2016

-The Stick Shed entry tickets, souvenirs, maps and tourist brochures are available at the Stick Shed visitor information centre.
+The Stick Shed entry tickets, souvenirs, maps and tourist brochures are available at The Stick Shed Visitor Information Centre.

-Daily 10am – 3pm
+OPENING HOURS: Daily 10am – 3pm